 Tip: To calculate the taxi fare from your hotel to Universal Studios use this handy taxi fare calculator.

 On the way back, we jumped on the Singapore Cable Car instead – not the quickest option to get back to the hotel, but by far the most scenic!
 We caught it at Sentosa Station and hopped off at Harbourfront Station, from there it was a quick cab ride back to the hotel.

 When to Visit

 We visited Universal Studios Singapore on a weekday in early May and it was very quiet – we walked straight up to the ticketing booth and the longest wait time we endured for a ride was 10 minutes.
 Other reviews mention long wait times on weekends and public holidays – if you can’t avoid these peak times, consider buying an Express Pass.
-Express Pass holders have a separate queue and shorter wait times – so at S$30 a head, it may be worth it to save your sanity.
+Express Pass holders have a separate queue and shorter wait times – so at S$30 per person, it may be worth it to save your sanity.

 Admission / Price

 Possibly the best thing about visiting Universal Studios Singapore with a toddler in tow – it’s free (well for the toddler it is)!
-Adult admission prices are S$74.00, Children aged 4-12 S$56.00, and Seniors S$38.00.
+Adult admission prices are S$76.00, Children aged 4-12 S$56.00, and Seniors S$38.00.
 Psst – it’s cheaper to buy them here than at the gate, and it’ll save you time when you get there – skip the queues!Book discounted tickets here!